xlegend1024/used-car-price-prediction/README.md

 #### 2.1.
 State

-Buy cars from Delaware and sell in Vermont wil give us maximize sales revenue.
+Buy cars from Delaware and sell in Vermont will give us maximize sales revenue.
 > For example, Ford White SUV good condition and clean titled car can be sold 35,597 in Vermont whereas the same car can be aquired 4,875 in MD.
 >
 > The gap between the two state is 30,722.